DJ-MrJay/Math-Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Math Magicians
 Math Magicians is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to do simple calculations, and read a random math-related quote.
+It allows users to do simple calculations, and read a random math-related quote.

 ## Built With
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).